Heat Pump Hot Water Systems – A Complete Buyers Guide

 As a rebate driven industry, there are many companies looking to take advantage of the heat pump rebates and have found ways to complete an upgrade for next to nothing.
 The questions you need to ask are how long will this last, and will this cost me more in the long run?

-Solar Choice has pre-vetted a network of heat pump installation companies to ensure they are using good quality products and install practices.
+Solar Choice has pre-vetted a network of heat pump installation companies and we vet each company to ensure they are using good quality products and install practices.
 Follow the link below to compare quotes.

 Common problems experienced with cheap heat pump hot water systems